 Important Class Information

 Below, I have included information regarding events, reminders, and procedures you will need to be aware of as we start the year.
 I will update you regularly on these types of items through our kindergarten newsletter.
-I will also put my newsletter on my website.
-Other information you will find on my website includes a supply list and donation wish list, kindergarten word wall words, and our daily schedule.
+Other information you will find on my website includes a supply list and donation wish list, kindergarten word wall words, our daily schedule, and more!

 Teacher Contact Info